 In other words, it is essential that the primary electron stream continue on past the Screen-grid to be collected at the Plate - otherwise the Screen-grid will conduct too much current and melt.

-Note also that in power output stages, the Screen-Grids are normally connected to AC earth via the screen bypass capacitor.
-Thus if the Screen-Grids become the primary anode the signal will be partially short-circuited to ground, with disastrous consequences for distortion, linearity and tube life (very short).
+Note also that the Screen-Grids are normally connected to AC earth via the screen bypass capacitor.
+Thus if the Screen-Grids become the primary anode the signal will be short-circuited to ground, with disastrous consequences for distortion, linearity and tube life (very short).

-Therefore, returning to the primary proposition of this article - ie that Screen-Grid DC voltage must always be less than its Plate voltage, an approximate value for optimising the DC Screen-Grid voltage may be determined by assuming the minimum AC Plate signal voltage will be 0.707 x the DC Plate voltage.
-This equates to the central axis of the rms sine-wave signal as seen at the centre-tap of the output transformer.
+Therefore, returning to the primary proposition of this article - ie that Screen-Grid DC voltage must always be less than its Plate voltage, an approximate value for optimising the DC Screen-Grid voltage may be determined by calculating the maximum Plate to Plate AC signal voltage across the full output transformer primary winding.

 Obviously a lower voltage is desirable to ensure the electron flow continues past the Screen-Grid and on to the Plate, which is their intended destination.

-Remember too, that this suggestion is based upon the tube manufacturer's "rated" output power - ie not "actual" output power, which may be more if:
+Remember too, that this calculation is based upon the tube manufacturer's rated output power - ie not actual, which may be more if:

 a) the grid bias (Grid #1) is not set accurately,